SMUSMC/PRISM/README.md

    x is the optional number of threads, which can be set according to the performance of the user's computer.
 It is recommended to set it to more than 10.
 6. **merge AOSP folder to AOSP source code**
 7. **build AOSP**
-   enter AOSP source code folder in Linux Terminal
+   at AOSP source code folder in Linux Terminal
    `source build/envsetup.sh`
    `lunch aosp_panther-userdebug`
    `export SANITIZE_TARGET=hwaddress`